marioortizmanero/nullderef.com/content/blog/rust-async-sync/index.md

 You can configure whether you want asynchronous or blocking code by toggling the `maybe_async/is_sync` feature when compiling the crate.
 The macro works for functions, traits and `impl` blocks.
 If one conversion isn't as easy as removing `async` and `.await`, you can specify custom implementations with the `async_impl` and `sync_impl` procedural macros.
 It does this wonderfully, and we've already been using it for Rspotify for a while now.

 In fact, it worked so well that I made Rspotify _http-client agnostic_, which is even more flexible than being _async/sync agnostic_.
-This allows us to support multiple HTTP clients like {{< crate reqwest >}} and {{< crate ureq >}}, independently of whether the client is asynchronous or synchronous.
+This allows us to support multiple HTTP clients like {% crate "reqwest" %} and {% crate "ureq" %}, independently of whether the client is asynchronous or synchronous.

 Being _http-client agnostic_ is not that hard to implement if you have `maybe_async` around.
 You just need to define a trait for the [HTTP client](https://github.com/ramsayleung/rspotify/blob/89b37219a2230cdcf08c4cfd2ebe46d64902f03d/rspotify-http/src/common.rs#L46), and then implement it for each of the clients you want to support.
 A snippet of code is worth a thousand words (_you can find the full source for Rspotify's [``reqwest``'s client here](https://github.com/ramsayleung/rspotify/blob/master/rspotify-http/src/reqwest.rs#L97), and [``ureq``'s here](https://github.com/ramsayleung/rspotify/blob/master/rspotify-http/src/ureq.rs#L56)_):
 ```rust